-Tell me everything about your past job, and why you quit.
+Tell me everything about your time as a recruiter, and why you did quit that job.

-No, I don’t want anything from a recruiter.
-So, you mentioned something about the fact that your manager told you that you were not enough of a bastard…
+No, thanks.
+You need to be careful with former recruiters.
+You said your manager told you that you were not enough of a bastard…

 You won’t report my name, right?

 I will also report your national insurance number if you don’t stop it.

-What do you want to know?
+OK, so what do you want to know?
 Yes.
 My ex-manager told me I am too nice and that I needed to be more ruthless.
-He wanted me to irritate people, to get on their nerves and to provoke a reaction.
+He wanted me to irritate people, to get on their nerves and provoke a reaction.
 You never pick up a client initially if you’re not like that.
 You need to call them 8 times before they say yes.
-You have to keep calling and calling, or other recruiters will pick up the client by lying to them, by saying they’ve got all the CVs of the best candidates, a big database of exclusive candidates.
+You have to keep calling and calling, or other recruiters will pick up the client before you by just lying to them, by saying they’ve got all the CVs of the best candidates, a big database of exclusive candidates.
 Actually, you’re restricted to find clients because others will lie before you.
 You have some daily targets to meet about cold calls.

 You said you didn’t want one.
 That’s a contradiction.

 I’m a woman.
-What else did you expect?
+What else do you expect?

 And I’d also like another of those little biscuits, please.
 They’re delicious.

 Almond and Rose Water biscuits, homemade by me.
-You’ve got the recipe on the fridge.
+The recipe is on the fridge.

-Now tell me more about the cold calls to candidates, like when you call them, but you don’t have any job to offer them.
+Tell me more about cold calling candidates to sell them fake jobs.
 Do you do it to expand your database of candidates?

 Not at all.
-That is what people think, that recruiters call the candidates to expand their database.
+That’s what people think, that recruiters call candidates to expand their database.
 Actually, it’s to get leads.

 Leads about other companies looking to recruit people.
 That is why fake jobs are posted.
 A recruiter needs the candidates to tell him what companies are currently recruiting, how many job interviews they’ve had and where, and also with who.
 Graduates are the most vulnerable in that sense.

-Are you saying that most of the fake job offers are meant for graduates?
+So, most of the fake job offers are meant for graduates, right?

 Yes.
 Fake jobs are generally for entry-level and lower positions.
 If you phone a graduate, they’ll get nervous, and the more pressure you put on them, the more answers you’ll get.
 You want to know if they have had job interviews, so they tell you the company’ names – and also the person they’ve had the interview with – and you’ll use the information to call those companies back and pick up new clients.